Dark Sector as Origin of Light Lepton Mass and Its Phenomenology: Conclusions

 \section{Conclusions}

 We have studied a model with radiative generation of masses for electron and muon as well as left-handed neutrinos at one-loop level.
-Such loop-induced masses are realized by introducing the dark sector composed of vector-like leptons $F^\ell$, right-handed neutrinos $\nu_R^\ell$ and dark scalars $\eta$ and $S^\pm$ and imposed with an exact $Z_2$ symmetry.
+Such loop-induced masses are realized by introducing the dark sector, realized by imposing an exact $Z_2$ symmetry, composed of vector-like leptons $F^\ell$, right-handed neutrinos $\nu_R^\ell$ and dark scalars $\eta$ and $S^\pm$.
 The lightest neutral particle in the dark sector can be a dark matter candidate.
 In this scenario, new contributions to the muon $(g-2)$ anomaly are almost determined only by the mass of vector-like leptons $F^\mu$, because the same particles run in the loop in both the diagrams for the muon mass generation and those for the muon $(g-2)$.
 In fact, the muon $(g-2)$ anomaly can be accommodated by taking the mass of $F^\mu$ to be about 2~TeV.
 On the other hand, masses and mixings of left-handed neutrinos are generated at one-loop level by right-handed neutrino $\nu_R$ loops.
 In order to make a phenomenologically acceptable scenario, we set a key assumption that both lepton number and lepton flavor violations appear only through the Majorana mass terms of $\nu_R$.
 In this scenario, observed neutrino oscillations are successfully explained without contradiction to the radiative LFV decays of charged leptons.